apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 Converts a value to a timestamp (`YYYY-MM-DDT00:00:00.000000000Z`).
 Supports strings, integer, and unsigned integer types as input.
 Strings are parsed as RFC3339 (e.g. '2023-07-20T05:44:00') if no [Chrono format]s are provided.
-Integers and unsigned integers are interpreted as nanoseconds since the unix epoch (`1970-01-01T00:00:00Z`) return the corresponding timestamp.
+Integers and unsigned integers are interpreted as nanoseconds since the unix epoch (`1970-01-01T00:00:00Z`).
+Returns the corresponding timestamp.

 ```
 to_timestamp_nanos(expression[, ..., format_n])